ERAU-CORALS/Requirements/publish-markdown/SSLR_3.5.md

 ## Vibration Isolation <small>SSLR_3.5.7</small> {#SSLR_3.5.7 }

-The structural subsystem shall vibrationally isolate each of the CMGs from the rest of the testbed
+The structural subsystem shall vibrationally isolate each of the CMGs from the rest of the testbed.

 | Attribute | Value |
 | --------- | ----- |